shreshta9/KDCHW4/README.md

 # KDCHW4
-The code and data files for a particular part are in the respective part folder.
+The code and data files for a particular part can be found in the respective part folders.